 Most people respond strongly to social influence.
 In other words, they are looking for cues and clues that whatever actions they take and believes they hold our aligned with society as a whole.
 In aligning your products with notable people or publications, as well as the positive sentiments of previous customers you will be improving your branding by giving it support and validation.

-Sometimes the main value of press coverage is not the coverage itself, but the ability to leverage that coverage as social proof.
-SoYoung features the logos of major publications that have covered us on our homepage.
+Sometimes the main value of press coverage is not the coverage itself, but the ability to leverage that coverage as social proof. our e-commerce business features the logos of major publications that have covered us on our homepage.
 Currently, these include the Washington Post, Martha Stewart Living, Oprah Magazine, and People Magazine.
 Are you impressed?
 Yep, that’s how it works.

 Even if you haven’t been covered by major publications yet, you can solicit testimonials from satisfied customers to increase trust with prospective buyers.
 If possible, feature the full name and an image of the person – anything that increases legitimacy.